-Winding numbers of all parities: Ideally, one would have an algorithm to permit odd winding numbers, as discussed in section 3.4.
+Ideally, one would have an algorithm to permit odd winding numbers, as discussed in section 3.4.

-Bose-gas Hamiltonian: Sampling from the true Bose-gas distribution using the random-cycle model requires three changes.
-First, one needs to conduct simulations using the Bose-gas interaction (equation 2.1) rather than the cycle-weight interaction (equation 2.2).
+Sampling from the true Bose-gas distribution using the random-cycle model requires three changes.
+First, one needs to conduct simulations using the Bose-gas interaction (equation (2.1)) rather than the cycle-weight interaction (equation (2.2)).
 The interaction term V is a CPU-intensive Brownian-bridge computation [BU07]; unpublished work of Ueltschi and Betz shows that it may be approximated in the weak-interaction case by a simpler Riemann integral.
 Precomputed tables and interpolation may make use of this integral feasible.
 Second, point positions must be allowed to vary on the continuum.
 This entails a second type of Metropolis step, in addition to that shown in section 3.1.
-Namely, one picks a point and moves it to a new position nearby, using the detailed-balance condition to choose the acceptance probability [Kerl].
+Third, since points are no longer held fixed on the lattice, it is no longer trivial to find nearest neighbors.
+Software efficiency requires a hierarchical partitioning of $\Lambda$ .
+The second and third points simply require a software effort.
+Implementing them will be worthwhile only if the interaction terms can be simplified to the point that they are computationally feasible, which is a mathematical effort.